KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 KeyboardKit has a `KeyboardInputSet` struct, which represents rows of input characters.

-This input set is then divided into three separate groups:
+An input set is divided into three sub-groups:

 * `AlphabeticKeyboardInputSet` for alphabetic keyboards.
 * `NumericKeyboardInputSet` for numeric keyboards.